Greenville Personal Injury Attorneys

 - Duty of care.
 The at-fault party must have had a legal duty to act reasonably and avoid harming others.
 For example, a driver has a duty to obey traffic laws, and a store owner has a duty to maintain a reasonably safe environment for customers.

 - Breach of duty.
 The at-fault party must have failed in that duty.
-This means their actions or inactions were careless or negligent.
+This means their actions or inactions were careless.
 For instance, a driver who runs a red light or a store owner who ignores an obvious spill on the floor has likely breached their duty.

 - Causation.
 The at-fault party's breach of duty must have directly caused your injuries.
 In other words, we must be able to connect the other person's carelessness to the accident or incident that injured you.
 Your injuries would not have happened without their negligence.